dwaware/ROS2Test/README.md

 blue sphere -- a listener on the playfield<BR>
 green cylinder -- a target indicator hovering above the playfield<BR>

 A geometry message is published by the talker and read by the listener.
-There are actually multiple topics:
+There are multiple topics:

 ![list](https://user-images.githubusercontent.com/74695555/179434220-e699ee1d-b888-4255-9a9e-a2707b143b77.png)

-but the message queries the cylinder for it's x and z coordinates, which are then passed on to the listener through the message.
+but it is the geometry message (point topic) that queries the cylinder for its x and z coordinates which are then passed on to the listener through the message data.

 ![point](https://user-images.githubusercontent.com/74695555/179434223-7b718ac9-423f-4b2f-b92a-149f3503909d.png)